coldshrine/study-notes/books/effective-java.md

 A major cost of implementing `Serializable` is that it decreases the flexibility to change a class's implementation once it has been released, it's byte-stream encoding becomes part of its exported API.

 A second cost of implementing `Serializable` is that it increases the likelihood for bugs and security holes.

+A third cost of implementing `Serializable` is that it increases the testing burden associated with releasing a new version of a class.
+It is important to check that it is possible to serialise an instance in the new release and deserialise it in old releases, and vice versa.